 Tuition and funding

-We provide a limited number of graduate scholarships amounting to $16,000 per twelve-month period to qualifying students.
-An average of at least 80% must have been obtained in last two years of academic work.
+We provide a limited number of graduate scholarships amounting to $16,000 per twelve-month period to qualifying Archaeology students.
+Typically an average of at least 80% must have been obtained in last two years of academic work.

 Academic Student Assistantships are available for work provided to faculty and the department.
 A limited number of Graduate Teaching Fellowships are available with expectations that student will teach one course or equivalent work in the academic year.